Create Moving Water In Your Garden

 Although liners may be used to cover the course of a waterfall, they should be very well camouflaged or they will spoil the whole effect.
 Bitumen is fail-safe, but it, too, looks rather ugly when it is exposed.
 A rich render mix to which a waterproofing agent has been added, and possibly a coat of polyurethane sealant, will definitely look more attractive.

 Cascades can be constructed in a more formal style.
 They may, for instance, imitate the Japanese ‘sheet’ waterfall, or the water staircase which appeared in many French and Italian gardens in previous centuries.
-They can also be part of a more natural water feature in the form of spillways or weirs which regulate the flow of the water.
+They can also be part of a more natural moving water feature in the form of spillways or weirs which regulate the flow of the water.

 Whereas the majority of waterfalls rely on rocks and channels as a watercourse, a formal cascade feature will often include a series of flat lips.
 These may be made from various materials including slate, sheets of fiber cement, and even metal.
 You may even prefer to construct a succession of stepped pools lined with concrete, softening the edges with rocks and plants to achieve a more natural effect.